slideflow/slideflow/docs-source/source/project_setup.rst

 Dataset Sources
 ***************

-A :ref:`dataset source <dataset>` is a collection of slides, Regions of Interest (ROI) annotations (if available), and extracted tiles.
+A :ref:`dataset source <datasets_and_validation>` is a collection of slides, Regions of Interest (ROI) annotations (if available), and extracted tiles.
 Sources are defined in the project dataset configuration file, which can be shared and used across multiple projects or saved locally within a project directory.
 These configuration files have the following format:

 .. code-block:: bash